 “Yes sir, I would.”

-Mr. Garrison smiled and stood up.
-He put out his hand and we shook.
+Mr. Garrison smiled and stood up and we shook hands.

 “Alright.
 I’m glad we had this talk.
 Ask Ms. Lincolino for a pass so you can go to your first period class.”